Evolution of Indian Education System

 make them more student friendly while the recruitment of teachers was on a full

 swing.
-This commission was more focussed on increasing the reach of
+This comission was more focussed on increasing the reach of

 elementary education in the country by bringing changes in the services provided

 to the students.